 If You Feel Sad at Christmas You Are Doing Just Fine

 hristmas can be a strange time to a lot of Americans, and that is sad.
-People work all year and need to relax; people hope that when Christmas arrive there will be joy but things not always work out that way.
-It is a time of great expectations and people bet on happiness but when they lose, depression sets in.
-The paradox of Christmas is that it is difficult to relax and feel joyous when there is so much work to do in order to create the perfect Christmas joy.
-There is shopping to do, loads of work and chores, annoying high doses of idiotic Christmas music, and plenty of grumpy people.
-So what to do?
+People work all year and need to relax; people hope that when Christmas arrive there will be joy but things don’t always work that way.
+It is a time of great expectations and people bet on happiness but they often lose and depression sets in.

 Its sad to see people getting depressed at Christmas.
-Some people are alone and somehow at Christmas it all becomes more visible as they realize the potential to be more fulfilled that haven’t been realized.
+Some people are alone and somehow at Christmas it all becomes more visible as they realize they haven’t’ realize their full potential.
 This might be the most powerful message Christmas spirituality bring us.
 Unfortunately if we don’t realize our sadness and our losses we feel depressed but if we look at our lives with acceptance we’ll feel the gratitude for what we have and the sadness is just this feeling of being alive and being human.
-Everyone is thinking about that in some way.
+Everyone is thinking about that in some way – in a closeted way.

 This is perhaps why Americans watch It’s a Wonderful Life (the 1946 movie) over and over every Christmas and it always brings a tear of joy to everyone.
 In a certain way everyone is trying to taste the sadness but it all gets occluded by the usual Christmas irritations and false pretensions of a Disney movie joy.
 When the angel rescues George Bailey (Jimmy Stewart) from his death in the frozen river we are all reminded that our life is good just as it is and we make a difference by just being ourselves, and simply being there for others.
 There is a sad melancholy to our life and its OK if you just taste it and leave it at that.
 We are all in this same life feeling the same things and Christmas make us realize that because there is a pause when we make a balance of or our lives every year at the beginning of the winter.
 This could be good thing, we don’t need to waste it.